Drunken driving is the single crime that is most likely to be charged against law-abiding citizens. Why is that?

-Like hiring a surgeon, you want to look for years of experience and a track record for winning, and our layers average over 25 years of success in doing that.
+Like hiring a surgeon, you want to look for years of experience and a stellar history for winning, and our lawyers for DUI near me average over 25 years of success in doing exactly that.
 Ask yourself this question: If you pay low DUI attorney fees and still get convicted, is the question, “how much does a DUI lawyer cost” really matter?

 Two examples of such flaws: (a) road construction that makes painted lane dividers difficult to see, which created a successful 4th Amendment challenge to the basis of the traffic stop and (b) premises video camera footage from a restaurant, a parking lot, or a service station that can provide our attorneys in Atlanta GA with information to support our client’s version of what happened, and possibly make a difference in whether you can beat a DUI in GA.

 When helpful evidence or a key witness disappears, your GOOD case can become a TOUGH case.
-Criminal defense attorney Bubba Head and his two partners, Larry Kohn and Cory Yager (an ex-cop), can tell you hundreds of stories about how gathering evidence shortly after a DUI arrest has helped the law firm attorneys win cases and beat a DUI.
+Criminal defense attorney Bubba Head and his two partners, Larry Kohn and Cory Yager (an ex-cop), can tell you hundreds of stories about how gathering evidence shortly after a DUI arrest has helped law firm attorneys win cases and beat a DUI.

 For a FREE lawyer consultation, call today at 404-567-5515.
 Get targeted and accurate DUI advice and ask about an attorney’s fee payment plan.
 Never just walk into your court and plead guilty on a 1st offense DUI in GA.

 In retaining lawyers near me for DUI, ask about payment plans on your first offense DUI lawyer cost.
 Our firm gladly accommodates those requests, since we are in no rush to finish the case until you are satisfied with the result being obtained.
 Few legal professionals at law practices in metro Atlanta welcome going to trial, but our criminal law attorneys do, when that is what our client opts to do.